Answered By: Jennifer Harris Last Updated: Oct 30, 2017 Views: 6146

-Citing a website in MLA style requires you to include much of the same information you would including in citing a print resource like author(s)/editor(s), title of website, publisher information, etc. .
+Citing a website in MLA style (8th ed.) requires you to include much of the same information you would including in citing a print resource like author(s)/editor(s), title of website, publisher information, etc. .
 This information can sometimes be difficult to find on a website so you may have to look around a bit to find the information.
-MLA style also requires that you include the date you accessed the website, but not the URL (although you may choose to include the URL or your professor/assignment may require you include one).

 For example (don't forget to indent the second and subsequent lines):